About the student competition

 Chair of United Kingdom Health Protection Agency, (Epidemiologist, Public Health), London, England, Serves on OHP Board.
 More info

-Interim Assistant Dean of One Heath, Texas A&M University (TAMU), College Station, Texas, USA, Serves on OHC Board.
+Research Professor of Global One Health, Texas A&M (TAMU), College Station, Texas, USA.
 More info

 Daniel Lucey, MD